tonywied17/youtube-downloader/README.md

 - Download an entire playlist of videos or audio (MP3).
 - Interactive CLI with a simple menu to manage downloads easily.

-Both the GUI and CLI versions offer flexible options, including the ability to specify output folders and audio bitrates.
+Both the GUI and CLI versions offer flexible options, including the ability to specify output folders and audio bitrate.

 ## Download the Latest Release